sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <h4>Seoul Statement of Intent on AI Safety Science</h4>

-<p>As an annex to the Seoul Declaration, the <strong>Seoul Statement of Intent</strong> outlined concrete mechanisms for operationalising safety cooperation.
+<p>As an annex to the Seoul Declaration, the Seoul Statement of Intent outlined concrete mechanisms for operationalising safety cooperation.
 The statement committed signatories to establishing an international network of government-backed AI Safety Institutes tasked with developing shared testing methodologies, coordinating research on emerging risks, and ensuring interoperability of safety evaluation frameworks across jurisdictions.</p>

 <div class="outcome-doc-card">
   <div class="outcome-doc-header">📄 Statement of Intent on AI Safety Science</div>